quixio/quix-streams/docs/features/horizontal-scaling.md

 The same behaviour will happen if we scale the "Process" deployment up or down, increasing or decreasing the number of replicas.
-Kafka will trigger the rebalacing mechanism internally and this will trigger the same events on the Quix SDK.
+Kafka will trigger the rebalancing mechanism internally and this will trigger the same events on the Quix SDK.

 ## Rebalancing mechanism and Partitions